fourstix/Elfos-video/README.md

 **IsVideoReady** -- Test if video buffers are loaded and video is on.
 * Returns RF.0 non-zero (true) if ready, zero if not ready
+* Safe - This function saves and restores registers used.

 **UpdateVideo** -- Update the video display.
 Briefly turns on Interrupts and DMA to update display.